0install/0install/README.md

   native packages using PackageKit, and using NetworkManager to check the network status before doing background updates.
 - lablgtk provides a GTK GUI.
-- ssl is only needed if ocurl is older than 0.7.1.
+- ssl is only needed if ocurl is older than 0.7.1 or ocaml-sha isn't installed.

 Alternatively, you can use your distribution's packages if you prefer (and if they are new enough).
 For example, on Debian: